lukehamilton/geb-changelog/README.md

-# Maker Foundation Multi-Collateral DAI Public Releases Page
+# Reflexer Labs GEB Public Releases Page

-Go to https://changelog.makerdao.com/ to see the details.
+Go to https://changelog.reflexer.finance/ to see the details.